osodevops/aws-terraform-dataiku-platform/ansible/roles/dataiku-dss/files/volume-manager/README.md

   "volume_size": "In GB",
   "mount_point": "Where on the filesystem to mount the data volume.
-Typically /data", "encrypt_volumes": "Whether to create new volumes as encrypted or not", "kms_key": "If encrpyted, an optional custom kms key can be provided.
-Otherwise the AWS default EBS key will be used", "device_name": "Ther system device.
-Typically /dev/xvda.
+Typically /data", "encrypt_volumes": "Whether to create new volumes as encrypted or not", "kms_key": "If encrypted, an optional custom kms key can be provided.
+Otherwise the AWS default EBS key will be used", "device_name": "The system block-storage device.
+Typically /dev/xvdb.
 Should not need to change" }
 ```